THE SHOW = WORKMANSHIP AND COLLECTIBILITY CLASSES ONLY!

 Horses judged in the Workmanship classes will be judged on

-1) Body finish work - seams & logo removed/smoothed, legs straightened, joints etc matching, all 4 feet on the floor, good surface prep.
+1) Body finish work - seams & logo removed/smoothed, legs straightened, joints etc matching, all standing "feet evenly on the floor" with good surface prep.

 2) Body finish work - manes & tails - does hair have flow pattern correct for movement